 Persuadable by Katherine Woodbury

 This unique take on Jane Austen's Persuasion records the major events of the novel from the perspective of the novel's nemeses: the scheming Mrs. Clay and the wily Mr. Elliot.
 Exploring their uneven path to love, Persuadable challenges assumptions about class, money, and marriage that still persist two hundred years later.
-Who says a couple of gold diggers can't find true love?
+Who says a couple of gold diggers can't fall in love?

 Serpent of Time by Eugene Woodbury

 Ryô is the last princess of Japan's doomed Southern Court.
 When a revolt against the shogun fails, she flees with Sen, her loyal lady-in-waiting.
 Atop sacred Mt.
-Kôya, Sen's uncle summons Kala Sarpa, the Serpent of Time, and transports Ryô to the present day.
-But the serpent harbors a grudge of its own against her family, forcing Ryô to travel back to the past to save her future.
+Kôya, Sen's uncle summons the wily Serpent of Time and transports Ryô to the present day.
+But the serpent harbors a grudge against her family, forcing Ryô to travel back to the past to save her future.

 Tokyo South by Eugene Woodbury

-In this largely autobiographical account of the author's two-year proselyting mission to Japan during the late 1970s, a Mormon missionary confronts an overzealous religious bureaucracy and his own growing doubts as the work of preaching the gospel is turned into a cynical game of numbers and spiritual one-upmanship.
+In this largely autobiographical account of the author's two-year proselyting mission to Japan during the late 1970s, a Mormon missionary is confronted by an overzealous religious bureaucracy and faces his own growing doubts as the work of preaching the gospel gets turned into a cynical and self-serving game of numbers and spiritual one-upmanship.